AlessioRepetto/agriclimate-intelligence/README.md

 ---

 © 2026 Alessio Repetto.
-All rights reserved.
-No license for reuse or redistribution is granted at this stage.
+All rights reserved for the original code, analysis, documentation and visualisations in this repository, except where otherwise stated.
+Third-party data, software and other materials remain subject to their respective licences, terms of use and attribution requirements.
+No licence for reuse or redistribution of the author's original project materials is granted at this stage.